 termites, pose serious health and property threats.”

-Which pests will pose the biggest threat in our region?
+Which pests will pose the biggest threat in our region this summer?

 With the help of some very knowledgeable entomologists, we’ll be able to get an idea of which pests may pose the most threat during the warmer months ahead.

 Extreme frigid temperatures, along with excessive snowfall in some parts, will likely impact stinging insect populations in our northeast region.
 The frigid temperatures from this winter may also have an impact on overwintering populations of wasps and bee queens.

 The NPMA is also predicting a delay in termite swarm seasons due to the freezing ground thawing out much later than usual.
 Snow melts and spring rainfall will present problems with greater areas of standing and pooling water.
 Those “extra wet” areas which will serve as mosquito breeding grounds and will become good foraging conditions for termites, which may increase the populations as spring turns into summer…

 What can you do to protect your home and property from summer bugs?

 Bees & Wasps…